 This doesn’t even include the time and uncertainties surrounding cheques like chasing customers or suppliers whose cheques may be “lost in the mail” or if there are insufficient funds.
 These payments may never come through.

 Cheques Bring Old Problems to New Technology

 Even with a more convenient deposit experience, the inconvenience of cheques persists in other ways.
 Since the hard copy still exists after the electronic information has been sent, so too does the potential for fraud or customer error.
 A fraudster could attempt to submit two different copies of the same cheque, while a legitimate user may accidentally try to cash both an electronic version and a hard copy, which makes holding periods a necessity.

-The Future of Business Payments
+The Digital Economy and the Future of Business Payments

 The good news is solutions like these are on the horizon.
 For businesses, Interac offers two features through Interac e-Transfer, Autodeposit and Request Money.
 With Autodeposit, funds are automatically deposited into a user’s bank account using a telephone number or email, without having to answer a security question.
 This allows ease of access and is especially useful for small businesses who may be receiving multiple Interac e-Transfers at once.